xian0831/frontend-nanodegree-arcade-game/README.md

 ### Summary
 This is a good practice for my JavaScript especially in Object Oriented JavaScript.
 I learn how to properly perform inheritance in JavaScript.
 I also learn how to use Canvas to draw images and perform animation.

+The source code for this game is host at https://github.com/xian0831/frontend-nanodegree-arcade-game